How are tagged resources recognized for backup in CloudRanger

 A tag is a label that you assign to an AWS resource.
 Each tag consists of a key and an optional value that you define.

 Tags enable you to categorize your AWS resources based on purpose, owner, environment, and so on.
-When you have multiple resources of the same type, the tags help you to quickly identify a specific resource.
-For example, you could define a set of tags for your account's Amazon EC2 instances that helps you track the owner of each instance and stack level.
+Tags help you quickly identify groups of resources or even a specific resource.
+For example, you could place tags on Amazon EC2 instances to help you track the owner of each instance or which application or environment they belong to.

-How are tagged resources recognized for during backup job run?
+How tagged resources are recognized when a backup job runs